Palette Commands

 If the player overrides the active palette set (a pre-defined or the custom one), it stays in effect until the smiley face is selected again, or the player presses the X button on their SNES controller.

-However, if PAL_PRI is enabled, then changing the palette set (via any of the above commands except PAL_TRN) will switch back to the game’s newly-modified palette set, if it wasn’t already active.
+However, if PAL_PRI is enabled, then changing the palette set (via any PAL_* command besides PAL_TRN) will switch back to the game’s newly-modified palette set, if it wasn’t already active.

 Donkey Kong (1994) is one known game that appears to use this.